 It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding lead/s.
-Any deputies should be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
+Any deputies should be trained to the same standard as the designated safeguarding lead.

 Whilst the activities of the designated safeguarding lead can be delegated to appropriately training deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.